-The Index.
-All stocks selected for inclusion in the Index must be listed on a U.S. stock exchange and principally engaged in one of the following health care sectors: a) biotechnology or b) pharmaceuticals.
+The Poliwogg Index.
+All stocks selected for inclusion in the Poliwogg Index must be listed on a U.S. stock exchange and principally engaged in one of the following health care sectors: a) biotechnology or b) pharmaceuticals.
 Constituents must have a market capitalization of no less than \$1 billion and no more than \$50 billion.
 Constituents must sustain an average daily trading volume in excess of \$1 million for the 90-day period preceding a reconstitution.
 Constituents must have one or more drugs in either Phase II or Phase III FDA clinical trials which are not in a partnership.
 A Phase II FDA clinical trial generally means a drug or treatment is given to a larger group of people to see if it is effective and to further evaluate its safety.
-A Phase III FDA clinical trial generally means a drug or treatment is given to large groups of people to confirm its effectiveness, monitor side effects, compare it to commonly used treatments, and collect information that will allow the drug or treatment to be used safely.
+A Phase III FDA clinical trial generally means a drug or treatment is given to large groups of people to confirm its effectiveness. monitor side effects, compare it to commonly used treatments, and collect information that will allow the drug or treatment to be used safely.
 Constituents must also have drugs which meet one of the following criteria (described in greater detail below): a) breakthrough, fast track or orphan drug status by the FDA or b) expected catalyst (estimated time until FDA approval) within the next 24 months.
 A "breakthrough" therapy is a drug intended alone or in combination with one or more other drugs to treat a serious or life threatening disease or condition and preliminary clinical evidence indicates that the drug may demonstrate substantial improvement over existing therapies on one or more clinically significant endpoints, such as substantial treatment effects observed early in clinical development.
 "Fast track" is a process designed to facilitate the development, and expedite the review of drugs to treat serious conditions and fill an unmet medical need.
 The Orphan Drug Designation program provides "orphan status" to drugs and biologics which are defined as those intended for the safe and effective treatment, diagnosis or prevention of rare diseases/disorders that affect fewer than 200,000 people in the U.S., or that affect more than 200,000 persons but are not expected to recover the costs of developing and marketing a treatment drug.

-The number of stocks contained in the Index is fixed at 30 at the time of each reconstitution.
-If more than 30 companies exhibit the above criteria the Index selects the 30 companies with the highest ratio of peak forecasted sales for the drugs in clinical trials to full market capitalization.
-If fewer than 30 companies exhibit the above criteria the Index selects the 30 companies with the highest ratio of peak forecasted sales for the drugs in clinical trials to full market capitalization.
-If fewer than 30 companies exhibit the above criteria the Index selects the 30 companies with the highest ratio of peak forecasted sales for the drugs in clinical trials to full market capitalization.
-The constituents of the Index are equal weighted as of each rebalancing.
+The number of stocks contained in the Poliwogg Index is fixed at 30 at the time of each reconstitution.
+If more than 30 companies exhibit the above criteria the Poliwogg Index selects the 30 companies with the highest ratio of peak forecasted sales for the drugs in clinical trials to full market capitalization.
+If fewer than 30 companies exhibit the above criteria the Poliwogg Index selects the 30 companies with the highest ratio of peak forecasted sales for the drugs forecasted sales for the drugs in clinical trials to full market capitalization.
+The constituents of the Poliwogg Index are equal weighted as of each rebalancing.